gbv/beaconspec/appendices.md

      <a href="http://example.org">example</a>

-Note that the annotation field value may be the empty string.
-In practice, additional meta fields SHOULD be used to construct appropriate HTML links.
+Note that the link annotation is optional.
+Additional meta fields can be used to construct appropriate HTML links.
 For instance the meta fields

      #RELATION: http://xmlns.com/foaf/0.1/isPrimaryTopicOf
      #SOURCETYPE: http://xmlns.com/foaf/0.1/Person